JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("What does Wi-Fi stand for?")
+    print("10.
+What does Wi-Fi stand for?")
     print(" ")
     print("A. Wireless Facility, B. Doesn't stand for anything, C. Wireless Fidelity, D. Wireless Fission ") print(" ")